Operator spaces with the WEP, the OLLP and the Gurarii property: Oikhberg's exact Gurarii space

 \section{Oikhberg's exact Gurarii space}

 In \cite{Oi} Oikhberg proved the existence of an analogue of the Gurarii space among exact operator spaces.
 While the spaces of interest to us in this note are mainly non exact, we would like to indicate how the existence and uniqueness of the exact Gurarii space can be derived from Theorems \ref{t4/2p} and \ref{T1}.
 Note that, using \cite{Kus}, Lupini proved in \cite{L0} the uniqueness of Oikhberg's space up to completely isometric isomorphism.
 Moreover, in \cite{L0,L1} (see also \cite{GoL}) Lupini placed the whole subject of Gurarii operator spaces in the much broader context of Fra\"\i ss\'e limits, which were connected to Gurarii spaces by Ben Yaacov (see \cite[\S 3.3]{BY}) inspired by Henson's unpublished work.
+The more recent paper \cite{FLAMT} studies Fra\"\i ss\'e limits for the class of Banach spaces that are $L_p$-spaces or lattices.
 In this framework (with which we confess we are not too familiar) our paper probably just boils down to providing more examples illustrating the applicability of Fra\"\i ss\'e limits in operator space theory, beyond Oikhberg's exact space.

 Let $\cl E^{[N]}_{\min}$ be the collection of all f.d. operator subspaces of $\ell_\infty( M_N)$ (or equivalently of $\ell_\infty\otimes_{\min} M_N$), and let $\cl E^{[\infty]}_{\min}=\ovl{\cup_N \cl E^{[N]}_{\min}}$.
 The set $\cl E^{[\infty]}_{\min}$ coincides with the collection of all f.d. $1$-exact o.s.